-In order to assess the overall health of the Station, economic factors need to be considered at all levels including national (CPB), state (Ball State University and Indiana Public Broadcasting Stations), and local (membership and business underwriting).
+In order to assess the overall health of the Station, economic factors need to be considered at all levels including national (Corporation for Public Broadcasting (CPB)), state (Ball State University and Indiana Public Broadcasting Stations), and local (membership and business underwriting).
 The Statement of Net Position and the Statement of Revenues, Expenses and Changes in Net Position report in summary fashion the financial position of WIPB as a whole and on its activities, focusing on the Station's net position and whether it increased or decreased during the year.